the-scouts/por/sphinx_source/chapter-6.rst

 These Charters give authority to the Bye Laws of the Association, which are approved by Her Majesty's Privy Council.

-The Bye Laws, in turn, authorise the making of rules for the regulation of the Association's affairs, and thereby give authority for the Rules printed in Policy, Organisation and Rules.
+The Bye Laws, in turn, authorise the making of rules for the regulation of the Association's affairs, and thereby give authority for the Rules printed in *Policy, Organisation and Rules*.

 The Patron
 ----------